portworx/pxc/README.md

 See `px context create --help` for more information like setting the Kubeconfig.

 > NOTE: The default gRPC SDK port for Portworx is 9020

+### Connecting to Portworx running on a Kuberentes Cloud
+If you are running Portworx installed on a Kubernetes Cloud like GKE, EKS, etc, you may need to use the workaround in issue #40 to access the Portworx gRPC endpoint through the Kubernetes API.

 ### What if you don't have a Portworx cluster?
 `px` uses the [OpenStorage SDK](https://libopenstorage.github.io) to communicate